tgnemecek/core-website/src/collections/pages/coaching.md

     remove obstacles in your way.

-    FOR FREE: 1) Individualized report of your greatest strength and liability for transitions; 2) Career Compass Report; 3) Instructional videos.
+    FOR FREE: 1) [Individualized assessment](http://profiles.thecoreporation.com/sample/welcome) of your greatest strength and liability for transitions; 2) Career Compass Report; 3) Instructional videos.

     LEARN MORE: Send questions via the message link below--OR take a Premium Profile for a comprehensive report about your own work or life transition strengths & weaknesses--and how to improve them.